 Fisher voiced Peter Griffin’s boss, Angela, on Family Guy.
 She also played Princess Leia and Mon Mothma in the Robot Chicken: Star Wars Episode II.
 In the Lego Star Wars: The Force Awakens she played Princess Leia, and in the video game Dishonored she did the voice work or the street speakers.

 On December 23, 2013 Fisher got a heart attack on a flight from London to L.A. and was put in the intensive care unit.
 On Christmas Day, it was reported she was in a stable condition, but two days later, on December 27, she died at the age of 60.

-She is survived by her brother Todd, two half sisters, Joely and Tricia, as well as her mother Debbie Reynolds, who is still alive at 84.
+She is survived by her brother Todd, two half sisters, Joely and Tricia, as well as her mother Debbie Reynolds, who is still alive at 84 (Edit: Debbie Reynolds passed away the next day).
 Carrie only had one husband, singer Paul Simon, from 1983-84.
 However, when she was with talent agent Bryan Lourd, they had a child Billie Lourd, both of which are still alive.
-In fact, Billie was in Star Wars The Force Awakens.
-Our condolences to all involved, especially Debbie.
-No parent should ever have to bury their child.
+In fact, Billie was in Star Wars: The Force Awakens.
+Our condolences to all involved.

 May The Force Be With You.